Beginner’s Week

 Would you change anything?

-The only thing I would change is I would have booked a block of private lessons as a beginner on the first day as they were much better value than here in England and great fun, you progress really quickly.
+The only thing I would change is that I would have booked a block of private lessons as a beginner on the first day as they were much better value than here in England and great fun, you progress really quickly.
 But also they will actually offer you a better price if you book a block.

 What are three essentials that a beginner skier should take on holiday?